 3. Abort criteria

-Define abort criteria for this rollout: (1) Error rate threshold per endpoint, (2) Conversion drop threshold, (3) Support ticket spike threshold, (4) On-call paging count.
+Define abort criteria for this rollout: (1) Error rate threshold per endpoint, (2) Conversion drop threshold, (3) Support ticket spike threshold, (4) On-call paging count, (5) SLO error-budget burn rate.
 Specify exact numbers, not "if it looks bad".
 Include who has authority to abort.

 4. Cohort / targeting plan

 Choose target cohorts for the first rollout: (1) Internal employees, (2) Power users (engaged 30+ days), (3) New signups (less harm if broken), (4) Specific orgs we trust.
 Avoid: paid enterprise, accessibility-flagged users.
-Output cohort definition.
+Output a cohort definition I can paste into a feature-flag targeting rule.

 5. A/B vs rollout decision